577,720+ WORDS 📝

 The further I travel, the more my faith in humanity is affirmed.
 Very little of this would have been possible without the help and encouragement of the all the amazing people I've met along the way.

-I want to take a moment to say thanks to Jessica, Kris, Phil, Elise, Ngoc, Lam, John, Maria, Thuy, Linh, Thang, Alexis, Lai, Etienne, Andrew, Camilla, Kendall, Josh, Riasat, Sujoy, Gummi, Matthildur, Melanie, Otan, Nicky, Angie, Mé, Luke, Harrison, Mario, Knox, Nik, Joe, Corey, Dan, Jimmy, Jason, Buddy, Lizzie, Dad, Mom, and all the other nameless people who have shown me so much underserved kindness throughout my travels.
+I want to take a moment to say thanks to Jessica, Kris, Phil, Elise, Ngoc, Lam, John, Maria, Thuy, Linh, Thang, Alexis, Lai, Etienne, Andrew, Camilla, Kendall, Josh, Riasat, Sujoy, Gummi, Matthildur, Melanie, Otan, Nicky, Angie, Mé, Luke, Will, Harrison, Mario, Knox, Nik, Corey, Dan, Jimmy, Jason, Kate, Nadir, Buddy, Joe, Dad, Mom, and all the other nameless people who have shown me so much underserved kindness throughout my travels.

 It's because of you guys that this I'm still doing this.